gregk27/CMPE327/.github/pull_request_template.md

 - [ ] All tests passed
 - [ ] Code is commented where appropriate
 - [ ] Documentation is updated to reflect changes
-- [ ] Tests are updated to reflect chages
+- [ ] Tests are updated to reflect changes
 - [ ] No new warnings are occurring